MrAntares/roBrowserLegacy/doc/Start.md

 ### ....(403 not found) ...
 403 (Forbidden)

-You probably have a server secutiry issue if your server is public.
+You probably have a server security issue if your server is public.
 Check your certificates and make sure you configured everything to run securely, you provided the required configuration values in `https`/`wss` and that the main page of roBrowser is also opened with `https`.
 Redirecting every `http` call to `https` on the webserver is also probably a good idea.

 ### Other
 I personally had to disable `metamask` extension.